-• Implementing procedures addressing the nature, timing, and extent of the review.
-The firm has concluded that performing an engagement quality control review is necessary to obtain sufficient appropriate audit evidence for audit engagements;

-therefore, the engagement quality control review does need to be completed on or before the date of the auditor's report.
-The engagement quality control review should be performed by Coy Barton or a qualified staff accountant as chosen by Coy Barton.
-When the engagement quality control review results in additional audit procedures being performed, the date of the auditor's report is changed to the date by which sufficient appropriate audit evidence has been obtained.
-The firm's procedures require that for audit and attestation engagements, the engagement quality control reviewer do the following:

-- Discuss significant accounting, auditing, and financial reporting issues with the audit staff, including matters for which there has been consultation. - Discuss with the audit staff the engagement team's identification and audit of highrisk assertions, transactions and account balances. - Confirm with Coy Barton that there are no significant unresolved issues. - Review selected working papers relating to the significant judgments the engagement team made and the conclusions they reached. - Review documentation of the resolution of significant accounting, auditing, or financial reporting issues, including documentation of consultation with firm personnel or external sources. - Review the summary of uncorrected misstatements related to known and likely misstatements. - Review additional engagement documentation to the extent considered necessary. - Read the financial statements and the report and consider whether the report is appropriate. - Complete the review before the release of the report.
-The review may be conducted at appropriate stages during the engagement. - Determine whether the issues raised in the review indicate a need to change the auditor's report date. - Resolving conflicting opinions between Coy Barton and the engagement quality control reviewer, if staff accountant, regarding significant matters: - The policy requires documentation of the resolution of conflicting opinions before the release of the audit report.
+- Implementing procedures addressing the nature, timing, and extent of the review.
+The firm has concluded that performing a governmental engagement quality control review is necessary to obtain sufficient appropriate audit evidence for governmental audit engagements; therefore, the governmental engagement quality control review does need to be completed on or before the date of the auditor's report.
+The governmental engagement quality control review should be performed by a qualified staff accountant who is not part of the audit team or a qualified outside CPA.
+When the governmental engagement quality control review results in additional audit procedures being performed, the date of the auditor's report is changed to the date by which sufficient appropriate audit evidence has been obtained.
+The firm's governmental procedures require that for audit and attestation engagements, the governmental engagement quality control reviewer do the following: - Discuss significant accounting, auditing, and financial reporting issues with the audit staff, including matters for which there has been consultation. - Discuss with the audit staff the engagement team's identification and audit of high-risk assertions, transactions and account balances. - Confirm with Coy Barton that there are no significant unresolved issues. - Review selected working papers relating to the significant judgments the engagement team made and the conclusions they reached. - Review documentation of the resolution of significant accounting, auditing, or financial reporting issues, including documentation of consultation with firm personnel or external sources.

-- Implementing procedures addressing documentation by the engagement quality control reviewer.
-The firm's procedures require documentation of the following: - The procedures required by the firm's policies on engagement quality control review have been performed. - The engagement quality control review has been completed on or before the report is released. - An engagement quality control review is also required on all compilations with full disclosure.
-The engagement quality control reviewer is selected by the engagement accountant. - No matters have come to the attention of the engagement quality control reviewer that would cause the reviewer to believe that the significant judgments the engagement team made and the conclusions they reached were not appropriate.
+- Review the summary of uncorrected misstatements related to known and likely misstatements. - Review additional engagement documentation to the extent considered necessary. - Read the financial statements and the report and consider whether the report is appropriate. - Complete the review before the release of the report.
+The review may be conducted at appropriate stages during the engagement. - Determine whether the issues raised in the review indicate a need to change the auditor's report date. - Resolving conflicting opinions between Coy Barton and the governmental engagement quality control reviewer, if staff accountant who is not part of audit team or qualified outside CPA, regarding significant matters: - The policy requires documentation of the resolution of conflicting opinions before the release of the audit report. - Implementing procedures addressing documentation by the engagement quality control reviewer.
+The firm's procedures require documentation of the following: - The procedures required by the firm's policies on governmental engagement quality control review have been performed. - The governmental engagement quality control review has been completed on or before the report is released. - A governmental engagement quality control review is also required on all compilations with full disclosure.
+The governmental engagement quality control reviewer is selected by the engagement accountant. - No matters have come to the attention of the governmental engagement quality control reviewer that would cause the reviewer to believe that the significant judgments the engagement team made and the conclusions they reached were not appropriate.

-The firm establishes criteria for the eligibility of engagement quality control reviewers.
+The firm establishes criteria for the eligibility of governmental engagement quality control reviewers.